Frequently asked questions

 A: Veterans are flown on a “first-come, first-served basis.”
 Within the applicants, top priority is given to WWII veterans and any veteran with a terminal illness.
 Our next priority is to Korean War veterans and then Vietnam veterans.
-(Korean War veterans are encouraged to apply now to get a position on the waiting list.)

 Q: Can my spouse go with me?

 A. At the present time, our priority is to take as many WWII and Korean War veterans as we possibly can.
 The only spouses permitted to go are those who are veterans themselves.